MINI Countryman hybrid range, MPG, CO2 & charging

 It could also be a frustration that the MINI has a small 36-litre fuel tank, which will see you visiting the petrol station regularly on long trips.
 As with any plug-in hybrid, if you do a lot of short journeys and can charge regularly, you can enjoy virtually fuel-free motoring.
 If you do a lot of long journeys then an efficient diesel or petrol car could well prove cheaper to buy and run than a PHEV.

 The Countryman is supplied with a Type 2 charging cable for public chargers, and a three-pin cable for charging up from a normal domestic wall socket.
-Recharging the 7.6kWh battery should take around five hours from a household socket or home wallbox.
+Recharging the 7.6kWh battery should take around three hours and 48 minutes from a household socket, or two hours and 24 minutes from ahome wallbox.

 The MINI's charging speed is capped to protect battery life, so there's no fast or rapid charging available regardless of how fast the charger you plug into is.